 2.7 Recognition and Response

-2.8 Owing to the nature of the day-to-day relationship children at Britannia Village Primary School have with staff, all adults working in the school are particularly well placed to notice any physical, emotional or behavioural signs that a child may be suffering significant harm.
+2.8 Owing to the nature of the day-to-day relationships children at Britannia Education Trust have with staff; all adults working in the school are particularly well placed to notice any physical, emotional or behavioural signs that a child may be suffering significant harm.
 We understand that harm means the ill-treatment or impairment of a child’s health and/or development, including that caused as a result of witnessing the ill-treatment of another person and we understand that not all children will choose to talk, but may communicate through different ways.
 We will always be aware of and alert to any possible indicators that a child is suffering harm.

 2.9 Types of abuse and neglect

-Abuse: a form of maltreatment of a child.
-Somebody may abuse or neglect a child by inflicting harm, or by failing to act to prevent harm.
+Abuse: A form of maltreatment of a child.
+Somebody may abuse or neglect a child by inflicting harm or by failing to act to prevent harm.
+Children may be abused in a family or in an institutional or community setting by those known to them or, more rarely, by others (e.g. via the internet).
 They may be abused by an adult or adults or another child or children.

 Physical abuse: a form of abuse which may involve hitting, shaking, throwing, poisoning, burning or scalding, drowning, suffocating or otherwise causing physical harm to a child.
 Physical harm may also be caused when a parent or carer fabricates the symptoms of, or deliberately induces, illness in a child.